-The journey to Fraser Island was an adventure in itself.
+The journey to K'gari was an adventure in itself.
 Every now and then we passed other adventurers on our way to the Island...

-Once we reached Fraser Island, we knew why the drivers need to be trained for these trips.
+Once we reached K'gari, we knew why the drivers needed to be trained for these trips.
 I was happy to be sitting in our big warrior truck and not in a small 4WD when we had to negotiate our way around large tree trunks.
 Dave assured us it is all about waiting for the right moment as the waves flow back before you make it through the gap between water and branches!

 Here we go...